-Director, SC Center for Theraputic Discovery & Developement
+Director, SC Center for Therapeutic Discovery & Development

-Karen Lackey is currently the Director, Center for Drug Discovery at the Medical University of South Carolina.
-In her capacity as director of the MUSC Center for Drug Discovery, Lackey is responsible for building a portfolio of innovative drug discovery projects aligned with areas of research and clinical care expertise that target unmet medical needs for the development of new therapies and medicines.
-The portfolio will include a focus on new medicines for the treatment of cancer, fibrotic and inflammatory diseases, and neurological disorders.
-Broader initiatives include creating strategies for drug discovery and development that will support industry partnership and collaboration opportunities for the Lowcountry and beyond.
-She also is the founder and Chief Scientific Officer of JanAush, a drug discovery company focused on creating life-saving medicines in inflammation, oncology, and kinase & signal inhibition.
-She joined Hoffmann-La Roche in 2010 as Vice President and Head of Medicinal Chemistry at the Nutley, NJ (USA) site, where she was responsible for oncology, inflammation, virology and new technologies until the site closure in 2013.
-In her previous role, she was the Vice President of Chemistry, Molecular Discovery Research for GlaxoSmithKline.
-Most importantly, she played an active role in the discovery of the dual erbB2/EGFR tyrosine kinase inhibitor, lapatinib, currently marketed as Tykerb.
-Karen has over 85 publications and patents, principally covering oncology, inflammation, kinase inhibition, gene family molecular design and cellular signaling.
+Karen Lackey is currently the Executive Director, Center for Therapeutic Discovery and Development (CTDD) at the Medical University of South Carolina (MUSC) and is responsible for building a portfolio of innovative therapies and medicines.
+The portfolio is focused on treatments of cancer, immunology, fibrotic and inflammatory diseases, and neurological disorders.
+CTDD has announced several major partnerships.
+For example, a multi-year, multimillion dollar collaboration with Bristol-Myers Squibb in fibrosis research, and a strategic alliance with Aeterna Zentaris in multiple disease areas.
+Previous to her current position, she was the Vice President and Head of Medicinal Chemistry at the Nutley, NJ (USA) site of Hoffmann-La Roche from 2010 - 2013 where she was responsible for oncology, inflammation, virology and new technologies.
+Prior to that, she was the Vice President of Chemistry, Molecular Discovery Research for GlaxoSmithKline.
+She played an active role in the discovery of the dual erbB2/EGFR tyrosine kinase inhibitor, lapatinib, currently marketed as Tykerb.
+Karen has over 95 publications and patents, principally covering oncology, inflammation, kinase inhibition, gene family molecular design and cellular signaling.